Hulu free trial: what you need to know to stream without paying

 The secret to getting a free trial with Hulu is that ... there is no secret.
 There's no trick.
 There's no special code or three things you have to know or one website that's going to tell you exactly how to unlock the magic of the Hulu free trial.
 It just exists.

-Good news, right now there's a month-long Hulu free trial of its streaming service.
+Good news, right now there's a week-long Hulu free trial of its streaming service.
+It used to be a month long, but it's not any more.

 When you initially sign up for a Hulu account, you're going to fork over a little information.
 Your name, an email address and some payment info.
 That's all standard stuff, whether you're truly using the Hulu free trial as a way to feel things out or if you're fully intending on using Hulu for what it's intended and paying your fees in the process.